 We have and will continue to have a substantial amount of indebtedness.
-At March 31, 2014 and December 31, 2013, we had approximately \$1,331.7 million and \$1,276.9 million, respectively, of debt outstanding.
-Such debt consisted, as of March 31, 2014, primarily of \$1,247.4 million of securitization trust debt, and also included \$8.6 million in debt for the acquisition of the Fireside portfolio, \$41.5 million of warehouse lines of credit indebtedness, \$15.6 million of residual interest financing, and \$18.6 million in subordinated renewable notes.
-At December 31, 2013, such debt consisted primarily of \$1,177.6 million of securitization trust debt, and also included \$13.1 million in debt for the acquisition of the Fireside portfolio, \$9.5 million of warehouse indebtedness, \$19.1 million of residual interest financing, \$38.6 million of senior secured related party debt, and \$19.1 million in subordinated renewable notes.
-We are also currently offering the subordinated notes to the public on a continuous basis, and such notes have maturities that range from three months to 10 years.
+At June 30, 2014, we had approximately \$1,405.1 million of debt outstanding.
+Such debt consisted primarily of \$1,326.3 million of securitization trust debt, and also included \$5.4 million in debt for the acquisition of the Fireside portfolio, \$41.3 million of warehouse lines of credit, \$14.1 million of residual interest financing and \$18.0 million in subordinated renewable notes (which are outstanding with maturities that range from three months to 10 years).
 Our substantial indebtedness could adversely affect our financial condition by, among other things:

-- · increasing our vulnerability to general adverse economic and industry conditions; - requiring us to dedicate a substantial portion of our cash flow from operations to payments on our indebtedness, thereby reducing amounts available for working capital, capital expenditures and other general corporate purposes; - limiting our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - · placing us at a competitive disadvantage compared to our competitors that have less debt; and - · limiting our ability to borrow additional funds.
+- increasing our vulnerability to general adverse economic and industry conditions; - requiring us to dedicate a substantial portion of our cash flow from operations to payments on our indebtedness, thereby reducing amounts available for working capital, capital expenditures and other general corporate purposes; - limiting our flexibility in planning for, or reacting to, changes in our business and the industry in which we operate; - placing us at a competitive disadvantage compared to our competitors that have less debt; and - limiting our ability to borrow additional funds.